Victon18/glance/content/college/dld/sem3/bus.md

 This causes a transfer of information from R1 into the memory word M selected by the address in AR.

 ---
-Binary (Array) Multiplier:
----
-Multiplication of binary numbers is performed in the same way as multiplication of decimal numbers.
-The multiplicand is multiplied by each bit of the multiplier, starting from the least significant bit.